 The Blue Jays threatened to spoil the Indians’ shutout hopes on the final possession.
 Sophomore backup quarterback Michael Baxter, who had taken over for injured starter Joe Straws late in the second quarter, moved the Blue Jays (1-4, 1-3) from their own 23-yard line to the Fort Osage 20 before time expired.

-Page 2 of 2 - Blue Jays coach Kevin Page said Raytown’s loss should remind his players of a lesson he and his coaching staff had stressed to them during practice week.
+Blue Jays coach Kevin Page said Raytown’s loss should remind his players of a lesson he and his coaching staff had stressed to them during practice week.

 “(We told them) the road to St. Louis runs through Fort Osage,” Page said.
 “They were there last year.
 And so, if we are going to do what we want to do, then these are the teams we have to beat.”

 But Schartz probably wouldn’t name his ballclub as the favorite to represent western Missouri in Class 5 at the Show-Me Showdown in November – or any other team, for that matter.